name: browserbase

 - [ ] Install/update prerequisites (Node.js, Browserbase CLI)

-- [ ] Configure Browserbase credentials
+- [ ] Configure Browserbase credentials if remote/cloud features are needed

-- [ ] Verify everything works
+- [ ] Verify the CLI and environment

 Shall I proceed?